ICCB-Cologne/medicc2/README.md

 For first time users we recommend to have a look at `examples/simple_example` to get an idea of how input data should look like.
 Then run `medicc2 examples/simple_example/simple_example.tsv path/to/output/folder` as an example of a standard MEDICC run.
 Finally, the notebook `notebooks/example_workflows.py` shows how the individual functions in the workflow are used.

 The notebook `notebooks/bootstrap_demo.py` demonstrates how to use the bootstrapping routine and `notebooks/plot_demo.py` shows how to use the main plotting functions.

+# Issues
+If you experience problems with MEDICC2 please [file an issue directly on Bitbucket](https://bitbucket.org/schwarzlab/medicc2/issues/new) or [contact us directly](tom.kaufmann@mdc-berlin.de).

+## Known Issues

+**Noisy segments**
+Small faulty or noisy segments can have a strong effect on the distances MEDICC2 calculates between samples and therefore the resulting tree.
+This is because MEDICC2 counts all segments equally in order appropriatlely take focal events into account.
+If the resulting and the inferred events look strange to you, you can replot the tree and copy-number profiles using the function `plot_cn_profiles` setting `ignore_segment_lengths=True` (see the notebook `notebooks/plot_demo.py` for usage examples) in order to investigate small segments that might not have been visible in the original plot.
+If you are unsure about the copy-number profiles we recommened to filter small segments.

+**Taxon imbalance**
+If your data contains 100s to 1000s samples with a few distinct subgroups, an imbalance in the number of samples per subgroups might lead to an incorrect tree (e.g. 50 samples of subclone A and 1000 samples each of subclone B and C).
+This is a known problem in phylogeny called *taxon imbalance* or *taxon sampling*.
+If you have multiple, clearly separable subgroups in your data we recommoned either subsampling over-represented groups or upsampling under-represented groups to gauge the effect of taxon imbalance.

+**Running out of memory / bad_alloc error**
+If MEDICC2 terminates with the following error `terminate called after throwing an instance of 'std::bad_alloc'` or your machine runs out of memory this hints towards an issue with the FST.
+Rerun MEDICC2 with the `-vv` flag to enable extended logging.
+If the error occurs during the ancestral reconstruction routine, the issue is related to OpenFST which is the FST library employed by MEDICC2 and cannot be easily solved by us.
+This issue can be related to small bin sizes (and therefore a large number of segments).
+Increasing the binsize (although decreasing accuracy) solves this issue most of the time.
+You can also try to remove the sample that led to the error (see the extended logs for this).

 # Contact
 Email questions, feature requests and bug reports to **Tom Kaufmann, tom.kaufmann@mdc-berlin.de**.